nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 There is a Select property, which can be set to a url to call when the user selects a record from a list.
 If a url, an id parameter will be added, containing the id field from the selected record.

-There is the built-in ability to filter out records with zero values - if you set a field's "nonZero" option to either True or False, the javascript will add a button to show or hide zero values (if you set it to True, zero values are hidden, and vice versa).
+There is the built-in ability to filter out records with zero values - if you set a field's "nonZero" option to either True or False, the javascript will add a button to show or hide zero values (if you set it to True, zero values are hidden to start with, and vice versa).

 ### Form